UX Job Market:

 UX Job Market Heat Score

-(April 2024)
+(Q4 2024)

 The heat index is a score ranging from 0 to 100 that reflects the health of the UX job market.
 It balances the impact of job postings and layoffs, with weights assigned to emphasize their significance.
 A higher score indicates a more robust job market, while a lower score suggests challenges.
 This index provides a nuanced view of market conditions, helping stakeholders make informed decisions.